COMP-421: Database Systems

 Outline

 With the raise of e-commerce all of us use complex information systems on a daily basis -- by accessing the Minerva university system, by banking online, by buying a book online.
 Database management systems (DBMS) build the backbone software systems that store all mission-critical data of these information systems.
 The big DBMS vendors like Oracle, IBM (DB2) or Microsoft (SQL Server) are well known players on the IT market; Linux distributions (for instance Red Hat), include an open source database management system in their distribution package; even the Microsoft Office suite contains kind of a database management system.
+And recently, the NoSQL movement has shown that data management has become important in many new domains and markets.
 As a result, knowing at least the basic concepts behind these systems and how to use them is becoming an essential skill for IT specialists.

 This course is intended to give students a solid background in relational DBMS.
+Furthermore is outlines non-relational solutions.
 If you are interested in becoming an effective user of a DBMS, or a DBMS professional, this is a good introduction to the topic.
-The course has two main parts: the first part explains how to use a DBMS, the second part looks at how the DBMS works internally .
+The course has three main parts: the first part explains how to use a relational DBMS, the second part looks at how a relational DBMS works internally .
+A third, shorter part, looks at other data models, especially for large-scale data management, and their implementation in cloud environments.

-The first part will discuss the design of databases and how to work with the database.
-Or in other words: how can you squeeze your "real world" data (the product information of a bookstore, the student and activity information of a students' association) into the relational data model of the database system and how can you retrieve the data afterwards.
-In more detail, the first part will cover the conceptual design of databases using the entity-relationship model, and the relational data model.
-Then it will discuss how data can be accessed using Relational Algebra and SQL (the standard query language for relational database systems).
+The first part will discuss the design of databases and how to write queries that extract the data you are looking for.
+Or in other words: how can you squeeze your "real world" data (the product information of a bookstore, the student and activity information of a students' association) into the relational data model of the database system and how can you retrieve the data later.

 The second part of the course is system-oriented and discusses the internals of a DBMS.
 Using a DBMS is one issue, using it efficiently and correctly is a different story.
 DBMS are designed to work for very different application areas and present a general purpose software.
 In order to be able to tune a DBMS to your specific requirements you must know how your database application is executed by the DBMS.